LOCAL’S GUIDE TO WARSAW – Your perfect weekend plan

 3. Where to stay?

 Yanina recommends the following three hotels in Warsaw:

 - Between Us B&B – A rather intimate space offering a perfect hideaway in the center of Warsaw.
-On one hand representing fine design, and on the other discreet luxury.
-Generally it will appeal to those who appreciate contemporary interiors, with a touch of avant-garde and classic 19th century architecture.
+On one hand, represents fine design, and on the other discreet luxury.
+Generally, it will appeal to those who appreciate contemporary interiors, with a touch of avant-garde and classic 19th-century architecture.

 - Hotel Bristol – This is a more traditional choice among the hotels, being Warsaw’s cultural landmark since 1901.
 Located next to the Presidential Palace and the Old Town it offers a truly great location.
 Over the years it has hosted leading figures from the worlds of politics, art and culture.
 So expect that historical grand feeling.

 - Designy & spacious apartment in a historic building in the heart of Warsaw.
 Great location, close to Plac Zbawiciela with one of the best breakfast spots in the city (Charlotte).
 It’s an option for a bigger group, as it can fit up to eight people.